-We invite all active citizens who have a registered non-profit organization or social enterprise to apply.
-The call for application will close on the 17th of October, 2021
+We invite all active citizens who have a registered non-profit organization or movement to apply.
+The call for application will close on the 31st of May, 2022.

 Charles is the founder of Noble Missions, an organization dedicated to empowering young people in Africa with digital tools and opportunities.
 He enjoys designing and implementing projects that directly impact marginalized groups.
 He is also a Transparency and Accountability Practioner in Nigeria and a Rhize Global Coaching Fellow.
 Charles is an alumnus of Y Combinator Startup School, Accountability Lab Incubator, Founders Cafe and Startup Africa.